josh-barback/Beiwe/beiwetools/README.md

 This sub-package provides classes and functions for managing raw Beiwe data.
 These tools are intended for use when processing data locally, e.g. on a PC with data that have been downloaded from the Beiwe backend.

-The `DeviceInfo` class

-The `ProjectData` class can handle management of a single raw data directory, as well as management of multiple directories as described above.
+The `ProjectData` class can handle management of a single raw data directory, as well as merging of multiple raw data directories.
+The latter may be useful under some circumstances:

-In some cases, researchers may wish to merge Beiwe data from multiple raw data directories.
-For example:

-* Raw data from the same study have been downloaded to multiple locations corresponding to different subsets of users or to different time ranges.
+* Raw data from the same study may have been downloaded to multiple locations corresponding to different subsets of users or to different time ranges.
 It may be desirable to create a single project that pools all users and time ranges.

-* Research participants are organized into multiple arms, with smartphone data collection in each arm implemented with different Beiwe studies.
-(This strategy may be used when different arms receive different surveys.)
+* Research participants may be organized into multiple arms, with smartphone data collection in each arm implemented with different Beiwe studies.
+(This strategy might be used when different arms receive different surveys.)
 In this case, it may be desirable to pool all users for analysis of common data streams and for preservation of blinding.

+The `DeviceInfo` class manages information found in each user's `identifiers` directory.
+A new set of identifiers is created when the Beiwe app is installed or re-installed, providing a partial record of each user's phone model, operating system, and Beiwe version.
+Raw data from Android and iPhone devices are formatted differently, so researchers should use caution if data are collected for the same user ID with phones of different types.
+In this unusual situation, the user's data should be carefully divided according to phone type and analyzed separately.

 ___